 REFLECT: What ideas about the Gift of Clarity resonated with me the most?
 Why?
 What thoughts do I have about creating a Lifestyle Coaching Plan?
 About the Lifestyle Coaching Conversation model?

 APPLY: What are some practical implications for integrating these ideas into my conversations?
 Into health ministries at my church?
 What might need to change?
-INSPIRE: How has God been speaking to my heart during this session?

 ACTION STEP: What could I do next to act on these insights?
 When will I do it?